The high limestone cliffs and overprinted cave at Mudjin Harbour

 Ruins of Wade's Green Plantation, North Caicos.

 It’s easy to book directly yourself.
 You only need to reserve the rental vehicle and arrive at the ferry dock on Providenciales on time.
 Caribbean Cruisin' is the primary ferry operator.
-You don’t have to book ahead, yet it’s just a quick phone call so we recommend reserving.
-Tickets are $65 return per person ($40 per child).
+You don’t have to book ahead, yet doing so takes just a quick phone call so we recommend reserving your seat.
+Tickets are $65 return per person ($40 per child, 2024 price).

 For car rentals, see our Getting Around North Caicos and Middle Caicos article.
 Pick one of the companies and give them a call.
 In our experience, they all tend to have similar prices, which range from around $75 to $85 for a standard-size car per day.
 If you have a group, try to call a few days ahead, as only a few companies have vans and they may not be available.